Generating Streamlining Constraints with Large Language Models: LLM-based Streamliner Generation and Validation

 \subsection{Prompt Engineering}

-\myitembegin{\prompt{1}}, given in Listing~\ref{lst:prompt}, is the prompt we use for most of our experiments.
+The prompt given in Figure~\ref{lst:prompt}, is the prompt we use for most of our experiments.
 In the beginning, the task is shortly summarized.
 Then, following the Chain of Thought technique~\cite{WeiEtal22}, the task is split into single steps that are explicitly explained.
 In the end, there are some compliance rules to ensure the quality and the correct format of the response.
 Especially the correct JSON output format is important for the automated tests on the training instances.
-We decided on this prompt because, in some preliminary experiments, it showed good results.
-In \Cref{sec:x3} we will consider variants of \prompt{1}. \sv{ \newenvironment{promptbox}[1]{ #1 } } \lv{ \newenvironment{promptbox}[1]{
+We decided on this prompt because it showed good results in our preliminary experimentation~\cite{voboril_streamllm_2025}.